What Happens if One of the Co-applicants Passes Away During the Home Loan Tenure?

 The Responsibility of the Surviving Co-applicant

-The surviving co-applicant must inform the bank about the death of the joint borrower to the Home Loan.
+The surviving co-applicant must inform the bank about the death of the joint borrower on the Home Loan.
 The survivor should explore whether the co-applicant had taken the insurance cover.
 If the cover is available, it is the duty of the surviving co-applicant (usually the nominee in the policy as well) to inform the insurance company and claim the amount as listed in the amortisation schedule.

 In the ordinary course, the co-applicants are members of the same family.
 The surviving co-applicant can also be one of the legal heirs of the deceased borrower.
-The surviving co-applicant also must produce the copy of the will (if any) executed by the deceased.
+The surviving co-applicant also must produce a copy of the will (if any) executed by the deceased.
 Under such circumstances, the treatment of the loan account is different.

-In Case of Presence of Will
+In Case of the Presence of Will

 The deceased borrower could have prepared a will bequeathing the properties to the legal heirs and so on.
 Under such circumstances, the bank should ask the legitimate heirs to obtain probate from the court.
 It is the responsibility of the bank to act as per the terms of the will.
 The banks should coordinate with the executors of the will and formulate a plan of action for the recovery of the Home Loan.
 The bank might also have to stop the operations in the Home Loan account and accept repayments if any in a separate account.
 It is to determine the liabilities of the surviving legal heirs of the deceased and prevent Clayton’s rule from coming into effect.